TitansProductions/TP-BASE/README.md

 8. We also provide you a very decent and workable trunk system for storing items, weapons, money and blackmoney, including a trunk weight system.

+9. Supporting second inventories in order to be used for personal preferences, such as opening other players inventory for stealing / robbing (esx_thief).

-9. Clicking custom sound when interacting with the Base UI Environment.
+10. Clicking custom sound when interacting with the Base UI Environment.

 Supported Locales: